couchbase-examples/edge-server-meal-order-sample-app/README.md

 ![](./public/assets/screenshots/edge-sample-cluster.png)

 ### Capella App Services
-Although instructions are specified for Capella App Services, equivalent instructions apply to self managed sync gateway as well.
+Although instructions are specified for Capella App Services, equivalent instructions apply to self-managed Sync Gateway as well.

-*  Follow [instructions](https://docs.couchbase.com/cloud/get-started/create-account.html#app-services) to create a free tier App Services that links to the free tier cluster that was created in previous step
+* Follow [instructions](https://docs.couchbase.com/cloud/get-started/create-account.html#app-services) to create a free tier App Services that links to the free tier cluster created in previous step.
 * Create an *App Endpoint* named "american234" by following these [instructions](https://docs.couchbase.com/cloud/get-started/configuring-app-services.html#create-app-endpoint).
-When you create App Endpoint, link it to bucket named "mealordering", the scope named "AmericanAirlines" and collection named "AA234"
+When you create the App Endpoint, link it to the bucket named "mealordering", the scope named "AmericanAirlines", and the collection named "AA234".

-   The configuration should looking something like this
+   The configuration should look something like this:
    ![](./public/assets/screenshots/edge-sample-appendpoint.png)

 * Create an App User named "edgeserver234".
-Remember what password you use as you will need to configure your Edge Server later.
+Remember the password you use as you will need to configure your Edge Server later.
-      - Set up the access grant so the App User is granted access to the  channel named "AA234" in corresponding collection.
+      - Set up the access grant so the App User is granted access to the channel named "AA234" in the corresponding collection.

-   The configuration of App User should look something like this
+   The configuration of App User should look something like this:

    ![](./public/assets/screenshots/edge-sample-app-user.png)

 * Go to the "connect" tab and record the public URL endpoint.
-You will need it when you configure your Edge Server
+You will need it when you configure your Edge Server.

    ![](./public/assets/screenshots/edge-sample-connect.png)

 ### Couchbase Edge Server Setup
-The instructions below describe how to deploy and run edge server on your local Mac machine.
-The equivalent instructions should apply to Linux based machine as well.
+The instructions below describe how to deploy and run the edge server on your local Mac machine.
+The equivalent instructions should apply to Linux-based machines as well.

-* Download Edge Server binary from the [downloads page](https://www.couchbase.com/downloads?family=edge-server)
+* Download Edge Server binary from the [downloads page](https://www.couchbase.com/downloads?family=edge-server).
-* Download the associated configuration .zip file named **"config-edge-server.zip"** from this [location](https://edge-server-tutorial-data.s3.us-east-2.amazonaws.com/config-edge-server.zip)
+* Download the associated configuration .zip file named **"config-edge-server.zip"** from this [location](https://edge-server-tutorial-data.s3.us-east-2.amazonaws.com/config-edge-server.zip).
 * Unzip the contents of the package and place them in the same directory as your Edge Server executable.
-It will include the following
+It will include the following:
       - **usersfile**: This includes the list of web users who can access data from Edge Server.
 These are the credentials with which the web app authenticates with the server.
-         - [Optional] If you are interested in learning about how to generate your own users, run  `./couchbase-edge-server --help` command to get more details
+         - [Optional] If you are interested in learning about how to generate your own users, run `./couchbase-edge-server --help` command to get more details.
-      - **certfile.pem** and **keyfile**: The edge server is configured to startup with anonymous self signed certificate with a "common name" of localhost.
+      - **certfile.pem** and **keyfile**: The edge server is configured to start up with an anonymous self-signed certificate with a "common name" of localhost.
 This is the cert file and private key corresponding to that.
-         - [Optional] If you are interested in how you can generate your own anonymous self signed certfile and keyfile run the `./couchbase-edge-server --help` command to get more details.
-We'd recommend you follow the Edge Server documentation to generate own certificate and private key.
+         - [Optional] If you are interested in how you can generate your own anonymous self-signed certfile and keyfile, run the `./couchbase-edge-server --help` command to get more details.
+We'd recommend you follow the Edge Server documentation to generate your own certificate and private key.
-* Open the the config file named "config-tls-replication-sync.json" and edit file as follows -
+* Open the config file named "config-tls-replication-sync.json" and edit the file as follows:
    - In the Replication section, replace these placeholders:

 ```json